 The cloud environment you choose depends on your unique business challenges.
 Small businesses without much IT experience or budget appreciate the pay-as-you-go model of the public cloud.
 Larger companies may decide to keep their clouds private or adopt a hybrid model.

 Try to envision cloud solutions on a continuum of control—with in-house IT on the left end and the public cloud on the right.

 With in-house IT, you enjoy full control of networks, software, virtual machines, data centers, virtual machines and yet you carry the burden of 24×7 monitoring, management, and incident resolution.
 As you move toward various cloud solutions, you gradually shift that burden of risk over to a service provider that delivers a service level agreement allowing your staff to focus on your core strategic initiatives.
-(This eBook from Gartner has an excellent illustration of the point.)

 By 2020, 24% of the total addressable IT market will be cloud.1 Furthermore, nearly one in five virtual machines (VMs) worldwide are in the public cloud,2 and we are really just starting to see the growth and adoption of public cloud for traditional enterprises.